-This how-to guide will help you to Install Apache Openoffice 4.1.5 on CentOS, RHEL, and Fedora systems.
-If you are running Libre-Office or Older version of Apache OpenOffice, We recommend removing that from the system.
+This how-to guide will help you to Install Apache Openoffice 4.1.6 on CentOS, RHEL, and Fedora systems.
+If you are running Libre-Office or an older version of Apache OpenOffice, We recommend removing that from the system.

 - Linux kernel version 2.6 or higher, glibc2 version 2.5 or higher